 Adding more litter boxes to the home can help your cat to feel more confident and may reduce the need your feline feels to mark their territory.
 If you’ve just introduced a new pet to the home, taking steps to keep that pet more separated from your cat for a more gradual introduction may also help.

-Your kitten is sleepy
+4. Your kitten is sleepy

 The solution?
 Give your kitten some time — chances are they will figure out that napping in the litter box isn’t all that great soon enough.

-Your cat thinks it’s comfy
+5. Your cat thinks it’s comfy

 Some cats may find the litter box comfy, especially if you’ve recently changed the type of litter that you’re using.
-A cat may be confused by the new texture and smells in his litter box, and your feline might find a soft litter, like recycled paper, to be comfy and the perfect spot for a nap.
+A cat may be confused by the new texture and smells in the litter box, and your feline might find a soft litter, like recycled paper, to be comfy and the perfect spot for a nap.